 Location: west side at 79th St. View in Map.

 Enjoy with your kids the marionette shows based on children’s classics, such as Sleeping Beauty, Cinderella, Jack and the Beanstalk and others.

 Click here to view schedule and buy tickets.

 Boating on the Lake

 Location: Loeb Boathouse on the east side.
 Easily located walking from East 72nd St. & 5th Ave.
 View in Map.

-Great family activity during Spring and Summer.
+Great family activity during Spring and Summer in Central Park with kids.
 You can spot swans and ducks.

 Season: April to November.